makidoll/google-play-music-discord-rpc/README.md

 Config has already been set with my settings.
 If you want to change the ID's though, they are located in `config.js`

 ## Issues
-- The userscript automatically POSTs (using XMLHttpRequest) when there is a song change, but doing this too often causes the browser to not send the request.
+- ~~The userscript automatically POSTs (using XMLHttpRequest) when there is a song change, but doing this too often causes the browser to not send the request.~~ Fixed by using web sockets.
+HOW CAN I NOT HAVE THOUGHT OF THAT EARLIER!!
+GAHH!